piotrmurach/tty-markdown/README.md

 # => "\e[36;1mHello\e[0m\n"
 ```

-The `parse_file` allows you to transform a markdown document into a terminal formatted output:
+The `parse_file` allows you to transform a Markdown document into a terminal
+formatted output:

 ```ruby
 parsed = TTY::Markdown.parse_file('example.md')